niklasjohannes/website/content/authors/admin/_index.md

     url: https://www.ox.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: I research digital technology, well-being, and performance.
+bio: I researchu digital technology, well-being, and performance.

 # Interests to show in About widget
 interests: